Hiking on the Wild Pacific Trail on Vancouver Island

 The Lighthouse Loop, a section of the Wild Pacific Trail

-It is planned to take the entire length between the fishing village and the national park.
+It is planned that it will take up the entire length between the fishing village and the national park.
 At the moment there are some sections, each of which is more beautiful than the other.
 Since I love lighthouses, we choose the section that starts south of Ucluelet and leads past the Amphitrite Lighthouse through the coastal rainforest and always offers wonderful views of the cliffs, the Broken Islands and the Barkley Sound.
-This part of the trail is just two and a half kilometers long, for which we take a good hour - some will say a lot.
+This part of the hiking trail is only two and a half kilometers long, for which we take a good hour - some will say a lot.
 Not enough, we say, because the wonderful views along the way invite you to pause and be amazed, but above all to enjoy.
 Another advantage of this section of the Wild Pacific Trail is that it is a circular route.
 It starts and ends at a parking lot where you can easily park your car.

 Hike on the Lighthouse Loop Trail